hec7orci7o/express-template/src/public/description.md

 <br>

-<video src="./postmanInstructions.mp4" controls="controls"></video>
+<video src="./assets/postmanInstructions.mp4" controls="controls"></video>

 # Authentication

 <h2>Acquiring an API Key</h2>

-Most HTTP requests made against the Reign API must be validated with an API Key.
-If you don't have an API Key yet visit the [website](https://reign.gracehopper.xyz/auth) and register for one.
+Most HTTP requests made against the [your-service-name] API must be validated with an API Key.
+If you don't have an API Key yet visit the [your-registration-page]() and register for one.

 <h2>Using Your API Key</h2>

-You may use any server side programming language that can make HTTP requests to target the Reign API.
-All requests should target domain https://api.gracehopper.xyz.
+You may use any server side programming language that can make HTTP requests to target the [your-service-name] API.
+All requests should target domain https://your-domain.

 You can supply your API Key in REST API calls in this way:

-- **Cookie:** Via a cookie named `api-auth`
+- **Cookie:** Via a cookie named `<service-name>-api-key` (NOT IMPLEMENTED)
+- **Headers:** Via a header named `x-api-key`

 **\*Security Warning:** It's important to secure your API Key against public access.
 The cookie option is strongly recommended over the custom header option for passing your API Key in a production environment.\*

-<h2>Connect with an Authenticated Socket</h2>

-To authenticate a socket connection you just need to add a **token** property as an extra header, containing a valid session token.
-If this property is not defined (or contains false, 0 or an empty value) the handshake is done but the socket will not be authenticated, so actions restricted to verified users cannot be perfomed.
-If the property is defined but the token it contains is not valid, the handshake will fail.
-Otherwise the handshake will success and the socket will be authenticated.

 # Endpoint Overview

-The Reign API is divided into 5 top-level categories
+The [your-service-name] API is divided into 5 top-level categories

 | Endpoint Category         | Description                                                      |
 | ------------------------- | ---------------------------------------------------------------- |
 | [/health/\*](#tag/Health) | Endpoints informing whether the api is accessible.               |
 | [/auth/\*](#tag/Auth)     | Endpoints handling authentication, credential recovery and more. |

-<h3>Users, games and tournaments endpoints provide 2 different ways of accessing data depending on purpose</h3>
+<h3>There may be other endpoints that offer different ways of accessing the data depending on their purpose.</h3>

 - **Listing endpoints:** Flexible paginated endpoints allow sorting and filtering of data lists such as games by gameType.
 - **Item endpoints:** Convenient ID-based resource endpoints allow you to extract information from a specific ID.